Why is the Lion king of the jungle

 Why Is The Lion The King Of The jungle?

 Why is a lion referred to as the king of the jungle if they don't live in the jungle?
 Lions are apex predators necessary for the survival of the ecosystem.
-There are only two species; the African lion and the Asiatic lion.
+There are only two species: African lions and Asiatic lions.
 Lions live in grassland, savannas, and shrublands.

 This article explores the reason we refer to lions as kings.
 It also explores how the lion maintains its kingly attribute.